-RGX-111 for the Treatment of MPS I Caused by Autosomal Recessive IDUA Mutations
+RGX-111 for the Treatment of MPS I

-Overview of MPS I

-MPS I is a rare autosomal recessive, or non-sex-linked, genetic disease caused by deficiency of IDUA, an enzyme required for the breakdown of polysaccharides heparan sulfate and dermatan sulfate in lysosomes, which are intracellular structures that dispose of waste products inside cells.
-These polysaccharides, called glycosaminoglycans (GAGs), accumulate in tissues of MPS I patients, resulting in characteristic storage lesions and diverse clinical signs and symptoms.
-MPS I patients may exhibit short stature, bone and joint deformities, coarsened facial features, enlargement of both the liver and spleen (hepatosplenomegaly), cardiac valve disease, obstructive sleep apnea, recurrent upper respiratory infections, hearing impairment, carpal tunnel syndrome and vision impairment due to corneal clouding.
-In addition, many patients develop symptoms related to GAG storage in the CNS, which can include excessive accumulation of fluid in the brain, spinal cord compression and cognitive impairment.
+We are developing RGX-111 for the treatment of MPS I. MPS I is a rare autosomal recessive, or non-sex-linked, genetic disease caused by deficiency of IDUA, an enzyme required for the breakdown of polysaccharides heparan sulfate and dermatan sulfate in lysosomes.
+Similar to MPS II, many MPS I patients develop symptoms related to GAG storage in the CNS, which can include excessive accumulation of fluid in the brain, spinal cord compression and cognitive impairment.
 MPS I patients span a broad spectrum of disease severity and extent of CNS involvement.
-We believe this variability in severity correlates with residual IDUA expression.
 The severe form of MPS I is also referred to as Hurler syndrome.
-Hurler patients have two mutations of the IDUA gene, resulting in no active enzyme expression.
+Hurler patients have two mutations in the IDUA gene, resulting in no active enzyme.
 These patients typically present with symptoms before two years of age and universally exhibit severe cognitive decline after an initial period of normal development.
-Patients with at least one mutation of the IDUA gene who are able to produce a small amount of active IDUA exhibit an attenuated, or less severe, phenotype.
-These phenotypes are referred to as Hurler-Scheie or Scheie syndrome.
-Hurler-Scheie represents an intermediate phenotype, with patients exhibiting some or all of the physical features of Hurler syndrome.
-Some Hurler-Scheie patients also experience neurological complications and cognitive decline.

-MPS I is estimated to occur in 1 in 100,000 births.
+MPS I is estimated to occur in approximately 1 in 100,000 births worldwide.
 Based on global population, this equates to over 1,000 MPS I patients born each year worldwide.
 Studies suggest that severe forms of MPS I represent between one-half and two-thirds of all MPS I patients.